-Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it

-- Write-up as soon as possible onto CPOMS and speak directly to the DSL.
+- Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it - Inform DSL/DDSL as soon as possible. - Complete CPOMS record and assign it on to the DSL/DDSL (person you reported it to).
 Alternatively, if appropriate, make a referral to Children's Social Care and/or the Police directly (see section 8).
-Prioritise this above all other work. - Inform the DSL of your actions as soon as possible. - Do not disclose any information to anyone aside from those within your DSL team, unless you are told to do so by a relevant agency involved in the safeguarding process.
+Prioritise this above all other work. - Do not disclose any information to anyone aside from those within your DSL team, unless you are told to do so by a relevant agency involved in the safeguarding process.